gomorpheus/morpheus-docs/integration_guides/IdentityManagement/saml.rst

   Attribute/assertion value that a user must be assigned/a member of to be authorized, such as group or role in the SAML SP.
 This is obtained from the attribute/assertion defined in the ROLE ATTRIBUTE NAME field
 <|morpheus| ROLE NAME>
   Additional roles that can be mapped to a user, which will add to the DEFAULT ROLE.
 Attribute value that a user must be assigned/a member of to be authorized, such as group or role in the SAML SP.
 This is obtained from the attribute/assertion defined in the ROLE ATTRIBUTE NAME field

-..
-NOTE:: For more on Identity Source role mapping permissions, see the `associated guide <https://support.morpheusdata.com/s/article/How-to-enable-Subtenant-admins-to-edit-Identity-Source-role-mapping?language=en_US>`_ in our KnowledgeBase.

 Role Options
 ^^^^^^^^^^^^